Gert-dev/php-ide-serenata/README.md

 * An (UML?) class diagram builder that creates a visual representation of the relations between all classes in a code base (i.e. their implemented interfaces, base classes and traits).
 * Most of the existing packages could use new improvements, contributions are most welcome.

+## Can I use this for other editors?
+Well, yes and no: the packages themselves are dependent on Atom, of course, but the PHP side is not dependent on Atom at all.
+In theory it is possible to just extract out the PHP source and build a plugin or extension for another editor around it.

 ![GPLv3 Logo](http://gplv3.fsf.org/gplv3-127x51.png)